BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 We see many first-time boat guests on Bonaire every year.
 These are the classic pitfalls:

-Sailing too close to shore, stay in deeper, darker blue waters
+Stay in the deeper, darker blue waters

-Sailing between yellow buoys and the beach, always staying outside the buoys
+Sailing between yellow buoys and the beach

-Leaving engine on while people are in the water, engine off when someone is swimming
+Leaving engine on while people are in the water

-Captain drinks alcohol, captain always stays sober
+Captain always stays sober

 If you avoid these mistakes, your day will automatically become safer AND more relaxed.